 Contributed presentations in poster format are invited in all areas consistent with the conference themes.
 A poster format involves the use of visual aids for mounting on a 4’ x 6’ or 4’ x 8’ poster board.
 The posters will be displayed in a two-hour poster session during the day.
 To participate, each contributor must submit a title and a brief abstract not to exceed 1,500 characters, including spaces.

-Deadline for submission of contributed abstracts: August 22, 2018
+Final deadline for submission of contributed abstracts: September 5, 2018 (no additional extensions)

 Prizes will be awarded during the poster sessions --- e.g. “best overall poster” and “best student poster.”
 In addition, poster blitzes could precede the poster session.